davidcmorris/leadfromthehip/posts/paul_ford.md

 .. description: Cannot remember original source.
 I originally posted this to Google+ back in 2015.
 .. type: text
 -->
-> ...It turns out that you're not as:
+> It turns out that you're not as:
 > - important as you think you are,
 > - nowhere near as terrible as you think you are,
-> - and actually fairly ridiculous...
+> - and actually fairly ridiculous

 *Speaking about a web site he built to deal with his personal anxiety issues.*